leke-lyu/subsamplerr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Following the approach of Anderson F. Brito, we developed R scripts, later consolidated into an R package called Subsamplerr.
+Following the approach of Anderson F. Brito, we developed R scripts, later consolidated into an R package.
 This package processes case count tables and genome metadata, enabling visual exploration of sampling heterogeneity and the implementation of proportional sampling schemes.

 ## Installation